Ircama/hostp2pd/README.md

 Even if the process handles `P2P-PROV-DISC-SHOW-PIN` event, related configuration is not fully tested yet.

 To start a Wi-Fi Direct connection with Android and connect a Raspberry Pi AP, tap Settings > Wi-Fi > Advanced settings > Wi-Fi Direct and wait for the Raspberry Pi peer device to appear.
 Select it and wait for connection established.
-Notice that through this process, the mobile/cellular connection is not disabled with the Wi-Fi Direct connection is active.
+Notice that through this process, the mobile/cellular connection is not disabled while the Wi-Fi Direct connection is active.

 _______________